 Architects’ fees will vary depending on the location and complexity of the project and level of service expected from them.
 Some architects will base their charges on a percentage of a total project cost, others as a fixed price lump sum or on a time charge basis.

-To help clients who are embarking on smaller building projects the RIBA publishes the Domestic Project Agreement which is suitable for use where work is required on your home.
+To help clients who are embarking on smaller building projects the RIBA publishes the Domestic Professional Services Contract which is suitable for use where work is required on your home.

-If you are acting for a business or commercial purposes, the RIBA Concise Agreement is more suitable for your needs.
+If you are acting for a business or commercial purposes, the RIBA Concise Professional Services Contract is more suitable for your needs.

-The RIBA Standard Agreement is suitable for larger projects where detailed contract terms are necessary.
-It can be applied to most procurement methods, including design & build.
+The RIBA Standard Professional Services Contract is suitable for larger projects where detailed contract terms are necessary.
+It can be applied to most procurement methods, including design and build.

 These place a duty on the client to make suitable arrangements for managing a project, principally making sure duty holders are appointed (ie a Principal Designer and a Principal Contractor).